 The Libra Blockchain

 Facebook is a member of the Libra Association.
-Vodafone, eBay, Uber, Paypal, Visa, MasterCard and Mercy Corps are the other founding members of this association.
-While Facebook will be actively involved in the launch of the Libra project and also run the Calibra wallet, it will not have any direct control over the cryptocurrency.
+Vodafone, eBay, Uber, Paypal, Visa, MasterCard, and Mercy Corps are the other founding members of this association.
+While Facebook will be actively involved in the Libra project launch and run the Calibra wallet, it will not have any direct control over the cryptocurrency.

 All the founding members will have equal roles and responsibilities after the launch.
 Thus, Facebook will get a single vote in Libra’s governance, just as the other members.
 This should help build trust in the currency.
 The regulators and governments of different countries around the world are keeping a watchful eye on the developments of Libra.
 They are quite skeptical about the launch of this new cryptocurrency.
 The Libra Association might have to go under stern interrogation to seek a permit to float this currency in the market.